 Just remember that wholesale pricing works in your favor when you buy in bulk.
 The more units you buy, the less each unit will cost.
 Of course, you need to have the capital up front!
 Suppliers usually have a set pricing structure in place, but it won't hurt to try negotiating for a better rate (or even quantity) to drive the wholesale price down.

-The Labs indicate low competition for all 3 examples of ice makers.
+The Labs indicate low competition for all 3 ice makers.
 When only a few sellers offer a product online, your listings have a higher chance of being seen.
 Another advantage to having low-competition products is you can avoid price wars that eat into your profits.

 One way to drive web traffic to your listings is to use the right keywords, no matter where you sell.
-With AffiloTools Keyword Research, you have easy access to data on on the keywords people are using when searching for ice makers online.
+With AffiloTools Keyword Research, you have easy access to data on the keywords people are using when searching for ice makers online.
 Using this tool can also reveal related products that your customers might be interested in.

 *Note: The keyword search results will give you a long list, but below are 6 top examples.